mtdvio/going-to-production/serverside-checklist.md

 ## Legal

- - [ ] Licences of my application's 3rd-party dependencies are no violated
+ - [ ] Licences of my application's 3rd-party dependencies are not violated
  - [ ] My application does not violate cryptography policies and laws

 ## Resiliency